kirillbobyrev/kirillbobyrev/README.md

 [Handl](https://www.ycombinator.com/companies/13504), Machine Learning startup backed by [Y Combinator](https://www.ycombinator.com/).

-I graduated with a Bachelor Degree in Mathematics and Physics from [Moscow Institute of Physics and Technology](https://mipt.ru/english/about/about-mipt/) (consistently the best Russian tech university).
-During my time at the university I was focusing on Mathematical Optimization, the foundation of Machine Learning.

 Outside of work I enjoy reading (see latest books in my Goodreads [profile](https://www.goodreads.com/kirillbobyrev)), art, chess and competetive programming.